Adjusting to Senior Living: What to Expect

 Wherever you may be coming from, you will miss things about your old home.
 Before you move in, talk with your loved ones about what you will miss the most, and work out a plan to be able to feel at home in a new place.
 You and/or your caretaker can go through the room’s layout to know what you can bring with you.

-In most cases, moving to a senior living apartment is a move that requires some downsizing.
+In most cases, moving to senior living apartments or moving to 2 bedroom townhomes is a move that requires some downsizing.
 It can be tough to let go of a favorite couch, table, or even throw pillows.
 When there are several items within a set (like heirloom silver or matching loveseats), keeping just one or two pieces is one way to bring that part of your life with you.
 It’s also likely that you may have to replace larger furniture items with smaller ones; when this is the case, you can decide on the most important pieces that will help you feel at home.

 As you move in, there are small ways that may help the new space feel familiar and feel like you.
 You might recreate your bedroom setup, set up photos of loved ones, and put up reminders of important parts of your life.
 It is sometimes said that home is a feeling, not attached to one place or time.
 Think about what home really means to you, and what you and others can do to help that feeling grow.